 development of a standard PPA for renewable resources

+an assessment of the resource base for future procurements.

 General Guidelines

 PSEG Long Island reserves the right to make changes to this RFI by issuance of one or more addenda or amendments and to distribute additional clarifying or supporting information relating thereto, which will be posted on the PSEGLI website.
 PSEG Long Island may ask any or all Respondents to elaborate or clarify specific points or portions of their submission.
 Clarification may take the form of written responses to questions or phone calls or in-person meetings for the purpose of discussing the RFI, the responses thereto, or both.